9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Disclaimer: There are affiliate links in here!
 If you click on these and book something, I would make a small commission at no cost to you.

 Many visitors to Taiwan want to experience Taiwanese indigenous culture.
-However, most aboriginal villages in Taiwan are remote and not easy to reach.
+However, most Indigenous villages in Taiwan are remote and not easy to reach.
 And even if you manage to find your way to one, you can’t exactly just show up and expect to have a meaningful encounter.

 A large upright stone monolith and a few smaller ones beside it in a grassy field with circular fence around it